Menopause and HRT

 Menopause marks the end of menstruation in a woman’s life.
 It occurs because a woman stops ovulating (releasing a mature egg once monthly), and ovaries no longer produce oestrogen (one of the female sex hormones).
 Menopause means ‘the last period’.
 It is a natural event that marks the end of the reproductive years, just as the first menstrual period during puberty marks the start.

-Hormone replacement therapy (HRT) is a treatment used to relieve symptoms of the menopause.
-It replaces hormones that are at a lower level as you approach the rnenopause.
+Hormone replacement therapy (HRT) is a treatment used to relieve symptoms of menopause.
+It replaces hormones that are at a lower level as you approach the menopause.

 Your contraception choices

 The Pill is not your only option.
 Other ‘worry free’ options might work better.
 You and your health provider can talk about the best contraception for you.

 Condoms and diaphragms act as barriers to prevent the sperm entering the uterus.